Sexual Misconduct Policy and Procedures (2025)

 The hearing shall be conducted in private.
 People not directly involved in the hearing are excluded from the proceedings.

-The hearing panel may address questions to any party during the proceedings or to any witness called by the parties or by the hearing panel.
-Complainants and Respondents may address their questions of witnesses through the hearing panel, which shall have the discretion to decide whether the question will be posed to the witness.
+The hearing panel/ adjudicator must address questions to any party during the proceedings or to any witness called by the parties or by the hearing panel/ adjudicator.
+Complainant(s) and Respondent(s) must address their questions of their own witnesses through the hearing panel, Complainant(s) and Respondent(s) may not question each other or each other’s witnesses directly.
+Instead, each party must have an advisor at the hearing to conduct cross-examination of the other party and the witnesses of the other party.
+Cross-examination must be conducted at a live hearing in real-time, directly and orally by the advisor.

 7. Evidence for Consideration